Kamyzyak

-Kamyzyak (Камызя́к; Құмөзек, Qumózek) is a town and the administrative center of Kamyzyaksky District in Astrakhan Oblast, Russia, located on the Kamyzyak River (a branch in the delta of the Volga), 27 km south of Astrakhan, the administrative center of the oblast.
+Kamyzyak (Камызя́к) is a town and the administrative center of Kamyzyaksky District in Astrakhan Oblast, Russia, located on the Kamyzyak River (a branch in the delta of the Volga), 27 km south of Astrakhan, the administrative center of the oblast.
 Population:

 History

-Kamyzyak was founded around 1560 as a fishing village along the Volga.
+Kamyzyak was founded in 1560 as a fishing village along the Volga.
 It was granted town status on February 2, 1973.

 Administrative and municipal status

 Within the framework of administrative divisions, Kamyzyak serves as the administrative center of Kamyzyaksky District.
 As an administrative division, it is incorporated within Kamyzyaksky District as the town of district significance of Kamyzyak.
 As a municipal division, the town of district significance of Kamyzyak is incorporated within Kamyzyaksky Municipal District as Kamyzyak Urban Settlement.